 We understand and share the concerns our customers have after the February winter storm.
 The well-being of our customers is always at the forefront of all decision making.

 We began the process to join ERCOT in September of 2015.
 The original benefits of joining ERCOT still remain today.
-LP&L is on track to transfer approximately 70% of the electrical grid to the ERCOT market by June of this year.

 However, it is clear that moving forward, serious decisions must be made to fix the problems in the ERCOT market.
 The root causes of ERCOT’s operational issues need to be fully investigated and solutions must be found.
 Legislative hearings will continue over the coming weeks and months, and LP&L will track this process very carefully.